 Building on the intentions of Satie, incorporating the synthesizer-base soundscapes of early electronic music and musique-concrète pioneers like Karlheinz Stockhausen, and making use of the repetitive elements of minimalists music popularized by Steve Reich and Philip Glass, Eno’s music focused on tone and atmosphere over traditional musical structure or rhythm.

 The music was gentle, soothing, warm, spacey, and encompassing.
 Making use of instrumental passages that slowly unfolded, Eno created a type of music that you could work too or alternately get lost in.
 For Eno, “ambient music must be able to accommodate many levels of listening attention without enforcing one in particular; it must be as ignorable as it is interesting.”

-Other Elements of Ambient Music
+Additional Elements of Ambient Music

-As a genre of music intended to create a mood or environment, if often places more emphasis on textural or timbral qualities of the sound used as opposed to the melody or beat.
-To that end, it often makes use of extended harmonies to create large pads of sounds that envelope and elegantly obscure the sources material with the goal of producing a texturally pleasing sound bath.
+As a genre of music intended to create a mood or environment, it often places more emphasis on textural or timbral qualities of the sound used as opposed to the melody or beat.
+To that end, it often makes use of extended harmonies to create large pads of sounds that envelope and elegantly obscure the source’s material with the goal of producing a texturally pleasing sound bath.

 This sound bath is often created using many layers of sound, with a healthy dose of reverb applied to recreate the sensation of being in a natural space such as an open field.
 The melodies that are present are often played on acoustic instruments, though synthesizers are almost always used to support these more natural instruments with electronic accompaniment.

-As an intended complement the physical environment, ambient music often incorporates many natural and man-made sounds, such as water, animals, urban noises, and people talking.
+As an intended complement to the physical environment, ambient music often incorporates many natural and man-made sounds, such as water, animals, urban noises, and people talking.
 These sounds may be recorded, “found,” or sampled; but are incorporated to help create an environment where one does not exist or bridge the gap between the recorded and the physical.